 Textbooks/chromebooks are supplied by the school district.
 They are loaned to students for their use.
-It is the student's responsibility to use textbooks/chromebooks properly and with reasonable care so that upon their return at the end of the course, only fair wear will have occurred.
+It is the students' responsibility to use textbooks/chromebooks properly and with reason so that upon their return at the end of the course, only fair wear will have occurred.